-This is the beginning math course for education majors targeted for elementary education majors.
+(Spring Only) This is the beginning math course for elementary education majors.
 The second course, Math for Education II-MAT 304 is offered at Pittsburg State University.
 MAT 2043 includes topics of problem solving, sets, functions, probability and statistics.

 MAT2253, ELEMENTARY STATISTICS T▶, 3 hours.